-Holyer [3] showed this problem is NP-complete.
+In FCP Triangle Partition, we are given a graph as well as an integer k, and must decide whether there exists a fixing of k triangles such that the remaining graph has a unique triangle partition.
 We use elements of Holyer's reduction to show FCP Triangle Partition is Σ_2^P -complete.
 We use the notation as well as elements from the reduction in [3].

-▶ Theorem 10.
-FCP Triangle Partition is Σ_2^P -complete.
+Theorem 12 FCP Triangle Partition is Σ_2^P -complete.